 There are a total of 10 filters from the following 5 categories:

 - trading below 52 week low or above 52 week high

 - Outperforming/underperforming their 50 day( or 200 day) moving average

 - Outperforming/underperforming the chosen market index below by %

 Exchange & Industry

 - Industry ( Energy, Basic Materials, Food/Beverage, Agriculture, Financial Services, etc)

-Personally, MarketWatch free stock screener is pretty weak compared with all the others here.
+Personally, I think that MarketWatch free stock screener is pretty weak compared with all the other free stock screeners.